-(d) When an insurer, self-insurer, or group self-insurance fund obtains the services of a servicing agent or third party administrator for the purpose of administering workers' compensation matters, the insurer, self-insurer, or group self-insurance fund shall give notice to the Board on a Form WC-121 (or annual update) of the name and address of each servicing agent or third party administrator handling Georgia claims, the name, address and telephone number of a contact person with that third party administrator or servicing agent, the effective date of the servicing agent's or third party administrator's commencement of services, and if applicable, the ending date of those services, and shall file Form WC-121 with the Board no later than the agreed commencement date of those services.
+- (d) When an insurer, self-insurer, or group self-insurance fund obtains the services of a servicing agent or third party administrator for the purpose of administering workers' compensation matters, the insurer, self-insurer, or group self-insurance fund shall give notice to the Board on a Form WC-121 (or annual update) of the name and address of each servicing agent or third party administrator handling Georgia claims, the name, address and telephone number of a contact person with that third party administrator or servicing agent, the effective date of the servicing agent's or third party administrator's commencement of services, and if applicable, the ending date of those services, and shall file Form WC-121 with the Board no later than the agreed commencement date of those services.
 The insurer, self-insurer, or group self-insurance fund shall also give notice by regular mail or electronic mail of the servicing agent's or third party administrator's name, address and telephone number to the claimants in all existing claims for which it is commencing administration within 14 days of commencing services.
-When the relationship between the insurer, self-insurer or group self-insurer or group self-insurer, the insurer, self-insurer, or group self-insurer or group self-insurer, self-insurer or group self-insurer, self-insurer or group self-insurer, self-insurer or group self-insurer, self-insurer, self-insurer or group self-insurer, self-insurer, self-insurer, self-insurer or group self-insurer or group self-insurer.

-121 with the State Board of Workers' Compensation no later than 30 days prior to the date of cessation of services, and shall give notice, by regular mail or electronic mail to all claimants in existing claims which it has been administering.

-(e) Within 10 days from the date an employer determines its inability to make payment for workers' compensation benefits, the employer shall notify its surety and the Board in writing of its inability to fulfill its obligations under the Act.
+When the relationship between the insurer, self-insurer or group selfinsurance fund and the servicing agent or third party administrator is terminated, the insurer, self-insurer, or group self-insurance fund shall file Form WC- - 121 with the State Board of Workers' Compensation no later than 30 days prior to the date of cessation of services, and shall give notice, by regular mail or electronic mail to all claimants in existing claims which it has been administering. - (e) Within 10 days from the date an employer determines its inability to make payment for workers' compensation benefits, the employer shall notify its surety and the Board in writing of its inability to fulfill its obligations under the Act.